The project manager’s bedside manner

 So, competence is only half the story when it comes to building a respected profession.
 Resisting the temptation to force a professional short hand on those outside the professional sphere yet critical to project success will bring great dividends in profession’s profile.
 Developing the project management version of the bedside manner may be a difficult concept to grasp, but the use of plain English could be a good place to start.

-Scott is head of marketing at APM.
+Scott is Director of Marketing and Communications at APM.